Kit553/PhononTools/1_Workflows/05_Lobster/README.md

 - `COHPstartEnergy` and `COHPendEnergy` &rarr; define the considered energy window in eV; this applies to all metrics
 - `COHPsteps` &rarr; sets the energy grid resolution important for smooth curves without gaussian smearing; this applies to all metrics
 - `saveProjectionToFile` &rarr; saves the projection to a local file for reruns
-- `writeBasisSetFunctions` &rarr; writes out the used basis funtions; important for debugging and reproducibility
+- `writeBasisFunctions` &rarr; writes out the used basis funtions; important for debugging and reproducibility
 - `printTotalSpilling` &rarr; explicitly prints out charge spilling for diagnostics

 ---